c1008h/social-network-api/README.md

 Open the repo in VSC then open the terminal to that file.
 Once in the terminal, run `npm init`.
 Once initualize is finished, run `npm i`.
 This should install all packages and dependencies that are needed for this app.
 ### Usage
-Type `node server.js` into the terminal to run this app.
+Type `npm server.js` into the terminal to run this app.
 Once the app has started, user will be able to open `insomnia` on `http://localhost:3001/api/user` and `http://localhost:3001/api/thought` to GET, PUT, POST, and DELETE data.

 It's a great way to keep track of user thoughts, friends and reactions.